nathan-contino/nathan-contino.github.io/_posts/blog/2022-10-06-the-great-northern-vt-adventure-pt6.markdown

 Our ride into Morristown is quick, but our small stint on 100 turns out to be very busy at 7:30AM.
 [Black Cap Espresso](https://blackcapvermont.com/) turns out busy as well, but the breakfast sandwiches, coffee, and breakfast burrito are all highly competent.

+At Black Cap, we meet a crew of bikepackers starting on their first day of the Gravel Growler.
+None of them have panniers (the big bags on the racks at the rear of our bikes).
+They're all riding lightweight bikes, wearing spandex, and rocking some serious dad vibes.
+Their bags are small enough that I don't know where they're packing their sleeping bags, much less their tents.

+They seem very surprised that my 7-speed 90s mountain bike ascended the 20% grades of Lincoln Gap.
+Incredulous to the point of disbelief, actually.
+I quickly realize that despite the fact that we're riding (mostly) the same bike route, we are very, very different kinds of bicyclist.
+They have clearly fallen for [The Efficiency Ruse](https://www.rivbike.com/pages/the-efficiency-ruse).
+I wonder how many beers they allocate for themselves per day to maintain their racing pace.

 {% include figure.html url="2022_10_06/02_leaving_town.jpg" description="leaving town" %}

 After Black Cap, we ride through Morrisville, and nearly the minute we cross VT-15, the road turns to dirt.